DavidDerhy/api-docs/source/includes/_develop_debug.md

 #Develop and Debug

 The developer tools [API browser](https://developer.fidortecs.com/api-browser/), [Fidor schema](https://github.com/fidor/fidor_schema), [Fidor starter kits](https://github.com/fidor/fidor_starter_kits), [Application Manager](https://apm.fidor.de/), sandbox environment and [developer community](https://developer.fidor.de/)  are provided free of charge.
-You only pay for API usage once your application goes live.
+You only pay for API usage once you submit your application for approval and it goes live.

 ##Add and Change Scopes
 Fidor APIs provide a wide range of functions and provide access to a wide range of banking services.
 In the Application Manager you have to decide and define the scope, i.e. the set of functions your application needs in order to work properly.